[Beta]{class="badge informative"}

 Key capabilities mcp-capabilities

-The Adobe Target MCP server provides read access to activities, audiences, offers, recommendations, and implementation configuration.
+The Adobe Target MCP server provides both read and write access to activities, audiences, offers, and implementation configuration.
 With the integration, you can:

 • Inspect and audit experiments - Get status, performance, change history, and QA preview links for any activity without navigating the UI.